 We can increase demand for ecological farming through education.
 Eaters need to understand what ecological farming is, what it looks like, how it works, where to find it and most importantly, why to seek it out.
 We, the ecological farmers, are the best teachers of this subject.
 While it might not work for all farmers to get out there and teach a Jr. High or College class, some of us can (and while it is exciting and rewarding to share our knowledge and passion with the younger generations, teaching can also create another income stream for small farmers).This project proposes to create 14 Youtube videos, most 3-5 minutes in length that will bring three local farms into the classroom.
 I have chosen 14 videos to correspond with the weeks in a typical semester class.
 This series will look at ecological farming on three levels of production, backyard, urban and small farm, and includes many best practices from each.
 The first video will be a general overview of eco-farming, 5-10 minutes, including introducing each of the three farms participating in the video series.
 The remaining 13 videos will be sequenced for individual use.
 The videos will be designed to engage students in a hands-on understanding of the importance of ecological eating, for the consumer, the farmer and the environment.
 To ensure a quality presentation that includes as much information as possible in each video clip, I will hire a videographer (interested in restoration agriculture) to do the filming and production.
 Interns and farm volunteers will be part of the cast as we spend one season collecting an abundance of film to create this series.
 Year two will be used to bridge any gaps in filming, to compile video, do reviews, final edits and outreach

-Randy Orak, videographer, was hired in Spring 2017 to gather video throughout the growing season of 2017 from these four local farms including: Farmer interviews, farm tours spotlighting uniqueness of each farm, and sustainable farming practices in progress and in place.
-These four farms represent four different scales of farming and many diverse income streams.
-Randy visited each farm multiple times over the season and collected over 30 hours of film.
+Randy Orak, videographer, was hired in early Spring to gather video throughout the growing season of 2017.
+Video collection included farmer interviews, farm tours spotlighting uniqueness of each farm, and sustainable farming practices in progress and in place.
+These farms represent four different scales of farming and diverse income streams.
+Randy visited each farm multiple times over the season and collected over 30 hours of film in 2017.